 What is a Subdomain?

-A subdomain is a supplementary part of the domain name that users use to create different websites running simultaneously.
+A subdomain is a supplementary part of the domain name that people use to create different websites running simultaneously.
 Businesses can use it to categorize their website into different sections according to functionality.
-Besides, they can use subdomains to launch a blog, support page, mobile websites, and career pages.

-Subdomains enable users to create backlinks to the main domain to increase their traffic, and they can use different themes to create webpages.
-Also, search engines view subdomains as standard websites, thus aiding search engine optimization.
+Subdomains enable users to create backlinks to the main domain to increase their traffic and employ different themes to create webpages.

 How does a Subdomain work?

 Subdomains act like domains as they have website addresses that the DNS translates into IP addresses, which are then used to load up a website.

 Advantages of a Subdomain